Statistical Inference for Covariate-Adaptive Randomization Procedures: Numerical Studies

 \subsection{Corrected Hypothesis Testing for Treatment Effect}

 In practice, to correct the type I error and obtain higher powers, we can estimate the critical values and p-values based on the estimated asymptotic distribution (Section \ref{sec:correction}).
-Using this approach, we repeat the same simulation as in the previous section, and present the type I errors in Table \ref{tab:asymdist_size} and the powers in Figure \ref{fig:power_asym_n500}.
+Using this approach, we repeat the simulations in the previous section; the type I errors and the powers for $\mu_1-\mu_2=0.3$ are presented in the column ``Corrected test'' in Table \ref{tab:trt_effect}.
+We also simulate the powers for various $\mu_1-\mu_2$ with values in the range from 0 to 1 and plot the results in Figure \ref{fig:power_asym_n500}.
+Additional simulation results with a sample size $n=200$ are provided in the supplementary materials.

-As we can see in Table \ref{tab:asymdist_size}, all type I errors are successfully controlled at 5\% which means the proposed approach works well.
-In Figure \ref{fig:power_asym_n500}, we can see that as $\mu_1-\mu_2$ increases away from 0, the powers generally increase.
+Table \ref{tab:trt_effect} shows that all type I errors of the corrected tests are successfully controlled at 5\%, which means that the proposed approach works well.
+In Figure \ref{fig:power_asym_n500}, as $\mu_1-\mu_2$ increases away from 0, the powers generally increase.
 However, under CR, different working models provide different powers.
 The more covariates included in the working model, the higher the power.
-This is because CR cannot balance the covariate well, and the covariates not included in the working model will affect the test for the treatment effect.
-On the contrary, under PSR, all working models provide similar powers because PSR can balance all covariate well.
-Since RR, $D_A$-BCD can also balance the covariates, but not as well as PSR does, their powers are slightly better than CR but much worse than PSR.
+CR cannot balance the covariate well, and the covariates not included in the working model will affect the test for treatment effect.
+In contrast, under PSR, all working models provide similar powers because PSR can balance all covariates well.
+Because RR and $D_A$-BCD can also balance the covariates, but not as well as PSR, their powers are slightly better than that of CR but much worse than that of PSR.